-Southwick’s Zoo is home to a 35 acre Deer Forest where you can get up close to our Eurasian Fallow Deer to pet and feed them.
+Southwick’s Zoo is home to a 35 acre Deer Forest where you can get up close to our Eurasian Fallow Deer to feed them.
 You may purchase deer feed from a feeding station at the forest’s entrance.
 Most of our deer are friendly and will eat from your hand, but some tend to be more shy.
 Please do not chase or harass deer that do not want to be approached.

 Deer Forest has 2 paths; one shorter and one longer.
 Follow the longer winding walkway through a beautiful native ecosystem complete with a pond featuring painted turtles, frogs, and tadpoles.
 Sometimes you can even spot a red-tailed hawk soaring high among the trees.